jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 very small organizations are just as enticing to criminals as large ones, and, in certain ways, maybe even more so.
-Threat actors have the well take anything we can get philosophy when it comes to cybercrime.
+Threat actors have the “we’ll take anything we can get” philosophy when it comes to cybercrime.
 These incidents can and have put small companies out of business.
 Therefore, it is crucial